rails/rails/guides/source/action_view_helpers.md

 #### excerpt

-Extracts the first occurrence of phrase plus surrounding text from `text`.
+Given a `text` and a `phrase`, `excerpt` searches for and extracts the first occurrence of the `phrase`, plus the requested surrounding text determined by a `radius`.
 An omission marker is prepended/appended if the start/end of the result does not coincide with the start/end of the text.

 ```ruby
 excerpt('This is a very beautiful morning', 'very', separator: ' ', radius: 1)